Best Things to Do in Coronado: a locals guide

 Little Frenchie ($$): Parisian-style restaurant serving delicious cocktails and french inspired meals.
 Also great for brunch!

-Miguels Cocina ($$): Delicious Mexican food – get the queso!
+Miguels Cocina ($$): Delicious Mexican food with a casual atmosphere – get the queso!

 Buona Forchetta ($$): Casual Italian restaurant serving Napolean-style pizzas and delicious pasta.

 - Bayview Park